FDio/csit/docs/report/vpp_functional_tests/test_environment.rst

     }

     # dpdk {
-        ## Change default settings for all intefaces
+        ## Change default settings for all interfaces
         # dev default {
             ## Number of receive queues, enables RSS
             ## Default is 1